Let’s grant it is not

 And so rebel to judgement.

-In Act I, scene iv, Caesar meets with Lepidus to discuss the threat that Pompey poses to the empire.
+In act 1, scene 4, Octavius meets with Lepidus to discuss the threat that Pompey poses to the empire.
 Here, he chastises Antony for staying in Egypt, where he pursues pleasure at the expense of his duty to the state.
-Caesar’s speech is significant for two reasons.
+Octavius’s speech is significant for two reasons.
 First, it defines the Western sensibilities against which Cleopatra’s Egypt is judged and by which Antony is ultimately measured.
-As Caesar dismisses Antony’s passion for Cleopatra as boyish irresponsibility, he asserts the Roman expectation of duty over pleasure, reason over emotion.
-These competing worlds and worldviews provide the framework for understanding the coming clashes between Caesar and Antony, Antony and Cleopatra, and Cleopatra and Caesar.
+As Octavius dismisses Antony’s passion for Cleopatra as boyish irresponsibility, he asserts the Roman expectation of duty over pleasure, reason over emotion.
+These competing worlds and worldviews provide the framework necessary for understanding the coming clashes between Octavius and Antony, Antony and Cleopatra, and Cleopatra and Octavius.

-Second, Caesar’s speech to Lepidus is significant for its suggestion that the oppositional worlds delineated here are a result of perception.
-For example, just as our perception of Antony changes according to the perceptions of other characters—to Caesar he is negligent and mighty; to Cleopatra, noble and easily manipulated; to Enobarbus, worthy but misguided—so too our understanding of East and West depends upon the ways in which the characters perceive them.
-To Caesar, Alexandria is a den of iniquity where the noontime streets are filled with “knaves that smell of sweat.”
-But we should resist his understanding as the essential definition of the East; we need only refer to Cleopatra’s very similar description of a Roman street to realize that place, as much as character, in Antony and Cleopatra, is a quilt of competing perceptions: “[m]echanic slaves / With greasy aprons, rules, and hammers shall / Uplift us to the view” (V.ii.205–207).
+Second, Octavius’s speech to Lepidus is significant for its suggestion that the oppositional worlds delineated here are a matter of perception.
+For example, just as our perception of Antony changes according to the perceptions of other characters—to Octavius he is negligent and mighty; to Cleopatra, noble and easily manipulated; to Enobarbus, worthy but misguided—so too our understanding of East and West depends upon the ways in which the characters perceive them.
+To Octavius, Alexandria is a den of iniquity where the noontime streets are filled with “knaves that smell of sweat.”
+But we should resist his understanding as the essential definition of Egypt, or “the East.”
+We need only refer to Cleopatra’s very similar description of a Roman street to realize that place, as much as character, in Antony and Cleopatra, is a quilt of competing perceptions: “[m]echanic slaves / With greasy aprons, rules, and hammers shall / Uplift us to the view” (5.2.255–57).